drabhikroy/Courses/content/en/work/cv-pdf.md

 <div class="concise">

-- Conducted process, monitoring, and impact evaluations at the program level.
+- Created and validated survey instruments to assess participant experiences, collecting data from more than 50 individuals.
-- Designed and validated survey tools, evaluating the experiences of more than 50 participants.
+- Conducted evaluation studies of program activities and authored the evaluation section of the HRSA annual report, as well as a related federal funding renewal proposal.
-- Generated two comprehensive internal evaluation documents and prepared an evaluation proposal aimed at federal funding renewal.
+- Designed and led program-level evaluations, including process, monitoring, and impact studies.
-- Employed a mixed-methods design to independently analyze both longitudinal and cross-sectional data, focusing on the smoking cessation efforts of mothers and the experiences of new or distant caretakers/fathers.
+- Developed and implemented a mixed-methods study to analyze longitudinal and cross-sectional data, focusing on smoking cessation among mothers and the experiences of new or distant caregivers and fathers.

 </div>